ashleydavis/rfsd-web-page-eleventy/src/chapter-1.md

 >###### Don’t tolerate broken code.

 Figure 1.4 shows efficient development in action.
-We take our code through a series of changes, repeatedly going from working state to working state.
-We do not tolerate broken code, whenever it is detected we fix it and return our code to a working state.
+While working on new or updated features we take our code through a series of changes.
+The key milestone at each point is that we have working code.
+Development  is taking code through a succession of changes  repeatedly going from working state to working state.

+We do not tolerate broken code, whenever it is detected we fix it and immediately return our code to a working state.

 ![The process of development is taking your code through a series of changes from working state to working state](/assets/images/chapter-1/1_4-working-state-to-working-state.png)